elixir-cloud-aai/TESK/documentation/deployment.md

 ### Submit a demo task

-Run a `curl` console commen with a POST message:
+Run a `curl` console command with a POST message:

 ```
  curl \